wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **Can I hide GetSocial in specific posts / pages?**

 Yes you can!
 When you edit your post/page in the right sidebar you have an option to hide the social horizontal bars ( this does not include the mobile bar ).
+There’s an article on our knowledge base about this: <a href="http://feedback.getsocial.io/knowledgebase/articles/566541-can-i-exclude-apps-from-specific-pages">Can I exclude apps from specific pages?</a>

 **What apps are included in your free plan?**